spryker/spryker-docs/docs/scos/dev/back-end-development/factory/inject-dependencies-within-factories-container-globals.md

   - /v2/docs/en/container-globals
   - /v1/docs/container-globals
   - /v1/docs/en/container-globals
+  - /docs/scos/dev/back-end-development/factory/injecting-dependencies-within-factories-container-globals.html
 related:
   - title: Factory
     link: docs/scos/dev/back-end-development/factory/factory.html
 ---

 The `ContainerInterface` provides a way to make dependencies globally available.
-Every dependency added to `ContainerInterface`, that is marked as `isGlobal`, is available by using `getProvidedDependency()` in your factory.
+Every dependency added to `ContainerInterface`, that is, marked as `isGlobal`, is available by using `getProvidedDependency()` in your factory.

 To add something globally you need to add the dependency to the `ContainerInterface` and mark it as global.